Fountain/Warren Tobacco Prevention & Cessation Program

 The State of Indiana adopted a statewide smokefree air law that went into effect on July 1, 2012.
 This law covers all workplaces and public places, with exemptions for stand alone bars and taverns, private/membership clubs (requires a vote of the membership) and gaming facilities.
 The law is enforced through a complaint-based system.

-Please feel free to contact Kathy Walker at email@example.com or 793-4881 with any questions regarding the Fountain/Warren Tobacco Program.
+Please feel free to contact Amanda Coffing at firstname.lastname@example.org or 793-4881 with any questions regarding the Fountain/Warren Tobacco Program.

 Indiana Tobacco Quitline

 Quitting tobacco is hard.
 You may have tried to quit several times before.
 Don’t give up!
 Each attempt moves you closer toward success.
 You can quit and the Indiana Tobacco Quitline will help you break free.
 There is no cost to use the quitline.
 The quit line is a highly effective, evidence-based tobacco cessation program available by phone and through the 24-hour WebCoach free of charge to Indiana residents.
 Call 1-800-784-8669 or visit the QuitNow website.
 The quitline is available to youth ages 13 to 17 as well as adults.

 Quit Coaches offer practical advice and tips such as:

 - Develop a quit plan to improve your chances of success

 - Cope with cravings